Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 <h3> Using Location-Allocation Analysis to Find the Ideal Improved Fire Station </h3>

-<p> To find the volunteer fire station that best benefits from an upgrade to professional status, the underlying population demand needs to be analyzed.
+<p> To find the volunteer fire station that, after an upgrade, would best improves the current fire service, the underlying population demand for each fire station needs to be analyzed.
 This can best be accomplished using location-allocation analysis, which is an algorithm that finds an optimal facility location given a set of demand points.
 Location-allocation analysis will be applied to the current fire stations in Warren County to see which volunteer stations outside the current fire service experience the most population demand.
 Table 6 below displays the parameters and setup for the location-allocation analysis layer. </p>

 <table> <caption> Table 6.
 Parameters for Location-Allocation Analysis </caption>
 <thead>